macagua/hostout.debian/hostout/debian/README.txt

 Generated script '/sample-buildout/bin/hostout'.

-During deployment hostout will check for a working buildout on the remote host and if not found will execute an ubuntu bootstrap installing native packages
+During deployment hostout will check for a working buildout on the remote host and if not found will execute an debian bootstrap installing native packages

 >>> print system('bin/hostout host deploy')